itsaboutcode/iOS-SDK/README.md

 ### Configure Your Application at Facebook

-You will need to create your app at Facebook and configure it as a "Native iOS App".
+On the [Facebook Developers](http://developers.facebook.com) site, you will need to create and configure your app as a "Native iOS App".
+You will need to set the bundle identifier defined in your Info.plist.

 ### Register your app to handle Facebook URLs